mrprkr/eDM-Compiler/README.md

 #eDM Compiler
-##Build eDMs using HTML/SASS and have the styles compiled and moved inline
+##Gulp recipie to build eDMs using HTML/SASS and have the styles moved inline.

 ###Installation
 1. Clone the repo
 2. `$ cd <path>` into the directory
 3. `$ npm install` install dependancies
 4. `$ gulp` run gulp

 ###Troubleshooting
 #### Gulp command not recognised
 Make sure gulp is installed by running `$ npm install gulp -g`

 #### Gulp-sass throws an error
 Gulp sass is only supported upto v0.12 of node. run `$ node -v` to check the version installed